Skip to content

 argo-workflows argo-workflows-controller, argo-workflows-server, argo-workflows-config

-broker eurodat-controller, eurodat-postgresql, broker-config, broker-ingress, controller-argo
+controller eurodat-controller, eurodat-postgresql, controller-config, controller-ingress, controller-argo

 config cert-manager, eurodat-cluster-reflector, eurodat-cluster-reloader, restart-reflector, cluster-config, cert-management, restart-reflector-config, eurodat-certificates, eurodat-network-policies, trust-manager